 - 2 tbsp strawberry jam (the homemade freezer variety is best but use what you've got!)

 Wash and carefully small dice the fruit.
 Toss together in a bowl and set aside.

 In a smaller bowl, whisk together the sugar, juice, and jam until it is smooth.
 Pour over the fruit mixture and toss to combine.

-Can be eaten immediately but I prefer to let the sugars marinate together in the refrigerator a bit first.
+It can be eaten immediately but I prefer to let the sugars marinate together in the refrigerator a bit first.
 If serving to children, be sure to have a full extra bag of the cinnamon chips, they were very popular.